oracle/truffleruby/doc/legal/legal.md

 We do not distribute MSpec or the Ruby Specs, but they are both copyright 2008 Engine Yard and are released under an MIT licence (see `mit.txt`).

+# Jay

+TruffleRuby uses the Jay parser generator, modified from https://github.com/jruby/jay revision `9ffc59a`.
+Jay is copyright 1989 The Regents of the University of California, ported by Axel T. Schreiner, and is covered by the three-clause BSD licence (see `jay.txt`).
+We only distribute Jay in the source repository - it isn't part of releases.